xxradar/app_routable_demo/README.md

 # Application routing demo

-This project is about learning and better understanding routing and proxying in K8S with an easy to configure app.
+This project is about learning and better understanding routing and proxying in K8S with an easy to configure app. <br>
+The backends in this setup are based on [https://hub.docker.com/r/mendhak/http-https-echo](https://hub.docker.com/r/mendhak/http-https-echo)

 ```
 git clone https://github.com/xxradar/app_routable_demo.git